 She leads the team providing consultancy services to Unindustria, an important Italian association of private companies in the Lazio area, and their associated companies.
-Alessandra has worked with the Italian tax authorities and legislative bodies studying indirect tax issues, and has participated in the drafting of relevant guidelines and provisions arising from regulatory restrictions.

-Alessandra earned a doctorate in economics from the University of Rome La Sapienza, is a chartered accountant (Dottore Commercialista), 1999 and is an Italian registered auditor (Revisore Contabile), Ministerial Decree 12 February 2009.
+Alessandra earned a doctorate in economics from the University of Rome La Sapienza, is a chartered accountant (Dottore Commercialista, 1999) and is an Italian registered auditor (Revisore Contabile), Ministerial Decree February 12 2009.
 She speaks Italian and English.

 Amedeo has spoken as lecturer in many tax events and taught at the School of the Italian Ministry of Finance.

-Amedeo assists both Italian and multinational companies on VAT issues and provides also assistance in proceedings before the Italian tax courts and the Italian tax authorities.
+Amedeo assists both Italian and multinational companies on VAT issues and provides assistance in proceedings before the Italian tax courts and the Italian tax authorities.

 Amedeo graduated with a degree in economics from the University of Palermo and earned a master's degree in tax law from INFOR Scuola di Formazione in Milan.
 He also served as an officer in the Italian tax police, Guardia di Finanza.